fairecasoimeme/Zlinky_TIC/README.md

 ### Version 0011

-* Add SINST SMAXN SMAXN-1 "monophasé" compatibility to all plugins
+* Add SINST SMAXSN SMAXSN-1 "monophasé" compatibility to all plugins

 ### Version 0010

 * Update LED management to reduce consumption when all is ok (LED ON)
-* Add new cluster/ attr SINSTS, SMAXN and SMAXN-1 because these values are unique in "mode triphasé" https://github.com/fairecasoimeme/Zlinky_TIC/issues/112
+* Add new cluster/ attr SINSTS, SMAXSN and SMAXSN-1 because these values are unique in "mode triphasé" https://github.com/fairecasoimeme/Zlinky_TIC/issues/112
 * Update MCUXpresso config files and Makefile to manage limited and legacy firmware
 * Update OTA time wait.
 Verify update OTA between 2 hours and 4 hours instead of 2m-4m
 * Rename the limited version configuration file